-Almost anything you buy these days can be loaded with sensors, LEDs, and Wi-Fi, and then labelled “smart.”
+Almost anything you buy these days can be loaded with sensors, LEDs, and Wi-Fi, and then labeled “smart.”
 Light bulbs?
 Check.
 Door locks?
 Yep.
 Sprinklers?
 Of course.

 But as manufacturers rush to “smartify” everything, we wonder if all these new inventions are really necessary.
 We get bombarded with pitches for dubious smart gadgets all day long, but some of them truly make us question the trajectory of technology.
 We published this list of some of the dumbest smart technology in 2017, but thought it would be a good idea to check in two years later to see if the products still exist or have died due to their dumbness.
 Here’s what we found out.

 The Smalt Salt Dispenser

 Ever reach for the salt at the dinner table and think to yourself, “Hmmm, how will I know the right amount of salt to put on my steak?
 What if I pour too much?
 Too little?
 If only I had something to guide me through this process.”

 But if you do need help with your salt intake, or have ever wished you had an app on your phone to automatically dispense salt, you might want to check out the Smalt salt dispenser, which is available for pre-order through Indiegogo.
 The Amazon Alexa-connected shaker can be set to pour, shake, or pinch.
 It can also help people with high blood pressure monitor their salt intake via an app for Android or iOS.